zeus-fyi/zeus/zeus/iris_programmable_proxy/v1beta/RoutingProcedures.md

 - in the example, this is because I'm using eth_blockNumber to get the latest block number, and then I aggregate only endpoints that have the max block number found, and then only sending the eth_getBlockByNumber to the filtered endpoints
-- this is will default to a POST request, and other REST types are not officially supported at this time
+- this is will default to a POST request if provided and not empty, and other REST types are not officially supported at this time

 #### Upcoming Features: